Are You Standing In Hot Coals?

 (4) Nevertheless I have somewhat against thee, because thou hast left thy first love.

-(5) Remember therefore from whence thou art fallen, and repent, and do the first works; or else I will
+(5) Remember therefore from whence thou art fallen, and repent, and do the first works; or else I will come unto thee quickly,

-come unto thee quickly, and will remove thy candlestick out of his place, except thou repent.
+and will remove thy candlestick out of his place, except thou repent.

 (6) But this thou hast, that thou hatest the deeds of the Nicolaitans, which I also hate.

-(7) He that hath an ear, let him hear what the Spirit saith unto the churches; To him that overcomes
+(7) He that hath an ear, let him hear what the Spirit saith unto the churches; To him that overcomes will I give to eat of the tree

-will I give to eat of the tree of life, which is in the midst of the paradise of God.
+of life, which is in the midst of the paradise of God.

 The word angel here is a reference not to a spiritual being but a pastor.
-In the first verse the word he is
+In the first verse the word he is a reference to Christ.

-a reference to Christ.
 Christ is holding the seven candlesticks which are seven churches.
-And the seven
+And the seven stars are the pastors.
+This is simple enough to

-says this plainly.
-Some question what symbols in Revelations mean and some are spelled out within the
+and some are spelled out within the book.

 Revelation 1:20 KJV

-(20) The mystery of the seven stars which thou sawest in my right hand, and the seven golden
+(20) The mystery of the seven stars which thou sawest in my right hand, and the seven golden candlesticks.
+The seven stars

-candlesticks.
-The seven stars are the angels of the seven churches: and the seven candlesticks which
+are the angels of the seven churches: and the seven candlesticks which thou sawest are the seven churches.

 Let’s look at the next few verse in chapter 2.